ThiagoTakechi/CompartmentalAstrocyteModel/README.md

 ### Changing Model Parameter

-This cnfiguration is optional.
+This configuration is optional.
 However, it can be useful for the simulation of the model using different parameter values.
 So, to change any model parameters, the input text file line start with "change_param" followed by the parameter's name (string) and its value (float).
 All paramaters' names can be found in the parameters.py file.

 **Example:**
 change_param rho_glu 0.5e-2